Do you know why lacto-fermentation is so cool?

 And, the lactobacilli which produce lactic acid do much more!
 They enhance digestibility of the vegetables, increase vitamin levels, produce enzymes, offer antibiotic and anti-carcinogenic substances, and support the growth of healthy flora in our intestines.

 All this just from natural pickling!
 Compare that to today's storebought pickles, which offer nothing but pasteurized vegetables floating in an acidic brine of white vinegar.

 Check out Nourishing Traditions, page 89, for more information about all of this!

-To make these lacto-fermented foods properly, you must start with the highest quality vegetables, sea salt, and homemade whey (optional in purely vegetable recipes).
+To make lacto-fermented foods properly, start with the highest quality vegetables, sea salt, and homemade whey (optional in purely vegetable recipes).
 You also need quart-size canning jars with metal bands and lids, preferably wide mouth.
 (Even so, I have been having good success with regular-mouth jars.)

 Lacto-Fermented Turnips and Beets